Living and Working in the UK- UK Driving Rules

 EXCHANGING YOUR LICENCE

 If you wish to exchange your license for a full British license you need to send the following to the DVLA:

 2. Your current license

 3. The appropriate fee This process can take up to 15 working days and involves the applicant sending appropriate identity documents, such as a passport, to the DVLA.
 You can get the necessary forms either from Post Office branches or from the DVLA.

 APPLYING FOR A PROVISIONAL LICENCE

-If you need to pass a Great Britain driving test in order to gain a full British licence you must first apply for a provisional licence by sending completed form D1, including the appropriate fee, to:
+If you need to pass a Great Britain driving test in order to gain a full British license you must first apply for a provisional license by sending completed form D1, including the appropriate fee, to: